 Error 5: Special Characters

-Certain characters must be escaped in JSON strings.
+Certain characters must be escaped inside JSON strings.
+This error often showed up when handling file paths or user input.

 The Error